 There are many different restaurants in Detroit that carry this style of pizza as well as a few chains, like Little Caesars.
 Some of the pizzerias put the cheese first, then the toppings and sauce, while others do the sauce first.
 We put the sauce on before the cheese and on top along with the toppings.
 Any way you choose, this pizza is incredibly delicious.

-- 16 ounces brick mozzarella cheese (cut into 1/4-inch cubes)
+16 ounces mozzarella cheese, cut into 1/4-inch dice